API Reference¶

 ¶

-String representation of the workspace.
+Return a string representation of the workspace.

 Source code in pyburgers/utils/spectral_workspace.py